statscol/tts-ai-public-figure/README.md

 ## Training

 ### Setup environment

+- [x] A GPU is needed for training.
+While building this repo, Kaggle notebooks and a local instance with a single RTX 3080 12 Gb | 16 Gb ram were used for experimentation.

-Use the `setup_env.sh` script to install requirements.
+- [x] Use the `setup_env.sh` script to install requirements.
 If you have issues using your custom dataset cleaner or formatter, you can follow the steps i used in a forked version of the TTS repo (modify the cleaners.py and formatters.py).
 However, feel free to install the latest TTS release (`pip install TTS`).

 ```bash